Meditation: How (and Why) To Get Started

 Meditating during difficult times

-Saying you’re too busy to meditate is like saying you’re too hungry to eat or too tired to sleep: when it feels impossible, it’s a sign that you really need to do it.
+Saying you're too busy to meditate is like saying you're too hungry to eat or too tired to sleep: when it feels impossible, it's a sign that you really need to practice it.
 Meditation is most helpful to us in times of busyness and stress, so try to carve out a minute or two to tune into your thoughts.

 You can meditate while: